corinalogan/grackles/README.md

  - G. &ast;Berens JM, Logan CJ, Folsom M, Bergeron L, McCune KB.
 2019. **[Validating morphological condition indices and their relationship with reproductive success in great-tailed grackles](http://corinalogan.com/Preregistrations/gcondition.html)**. ([.Rmd](https://github.com/corinalogan/grackles/blob/master/Files/Preregistrations/gcondition.Rmd))

+*Preregistrations are study plans that are written before the data are collected (or before analyzing the data when using data that already exist).
+We get them peer reviewed before we conduct the study to ensure that we get the most out of the resources we invest by correcting any issues before they arise.
+Additionally, once a preregistration has passed pre-study peer review, it is almost guaranteed to be published upon a quick post-study peer review, which checks to make sure we did what we said we were going to do and if there were any deviations, that these deviations maintain the scientific validity of the work.

 *Note: full references are listed in [MyLibrary.bib](./Files/MyLibrary.bib)*